MhmudSameh24/my_shop_project/README.md

 > The _admin_ page.

 The user can visit this page by clicking on the `"product I sell"` link on the `_profile_ page`.
-This page display all products the user put to sell on this website if found.
+This page displays all products the user put to sell on this website if found.
 And this page allows the user to add products to sell them on this website by clicking on the adding button.
 After clicking on that button, a small form appears on the right side of the page, this form takes some information about the product the user wants to sell like name, image, price, quantity, category of the product, and a small description.
 After filling in this piece of information, the user can click on the `"add product"` button to add this product.